requnix/rally/README.md

 ### TODO

-* Place slides with images in the top carousel
 * Update the programme once we get the new times.
 * Create a PDF version of the programme for download.
 * Add a gallery for each of the accommodation items.